Kuan-Liu/Kuan-Liu.github.io/city.md

 # 1. Overall summary

-* **We observed probable infection rate decrease in Montegregie, Montreal, Peel, Toronto and York region.**
+* **We observed probable infection rate decrease in Monteregie, Montreal, Peel, Toronto and York region.**
 <!-- * **We observed a highly probable declining of infection in Montreal.** -->
 * **It's unclear (neither increasing nor decreasing) for other health regions.**
 * **No forecast of R0 for areas with low number of daily new cases.
 Prediction is not completed if the last daily new case number is under 40.**